 Nearsightedness definitely can cause headaches.
 In fact, headaches are one of the most common symptoms of uncorrected nearsightedness.

 Nearsightedness (also called myopia) is a refractive error of the eye.
-Refractive errors are optical imperfections in the length of the eyeball and the curvature of the cornea and/or the lens inside the eye.
-These abnormalities prevent the eye from properly focusing light.
-The result is blurred vision.
+Refractive errors are optical imperfections of the eye that cause eye strain and blurry vision.
+(They are not eye diseases.)

-When light enters a healthy eye, it focuses on the retina, the light-sensitive inner lining of the back of the eyeball.
+In an eye with no refractive error (a condition called emmetropia), light focuses perfectly on the retina, the light-sensitive inner lining of the back of the eyeball.
 Photoreceptor cells in the retina convert the light into signals that are transported by the optic nerve to the visual center in the brain.

 Besides squinting, children who are becoming nearsighted will tend to sit closer to television screens so they can see the images on the screen more clearly.